cavemanloverboy/oxylana/README.md

 This requires the wasm32 target, obtainable via `rustup target install wasm32-unknown-unknown` if you do not yet have it.

+The use of localnet is hardcoded into the template; be sure to switch your wallet to localnet to avoid issues regarding recent blockhashes.

 ### Learn More

 Visit the Dioxus, Trunk, and Anchor docs/repositories to learn more.